- JOURNAL POLICIES

 Academic Journal “Economics - Theory and Practice”, Number IV, 2021.

-Publisher: University Business Academy in Novi Sad, Faculty of Economics and Engineering Management.
+Publisher: University Business Academy in Novi Sad, Faculty of Economics and Engineering Management.1.
+PROFITABILITY AND OPTIMAL DEBT LEVEL OF LARGE FIRM IN SERBIA

 Milošev Ivana